mmb/tmpbbs/README.md

 * Ring - a closed loop of N instances each pull from one other instance, posts propagate in a circle in one direction

+* Sneakernet - instances A and B pull from instance C which also pulls from them, instance C is on a portable device that periodically moves betwen A and B

 * Tree - an instance has N instances pulling from it, each of those has N instances pulling from it, etc., posts flow down a hierarchy